 = Financial Need

-Your financial need determines the maximum amount of need-based financial aid (grants, Perkins Loan, subsidized Direct Loan) you can receive.
+Your financial need determines the maximum amount of need-based financial aid (grants, Work Study, Perkins Loan, subsidized Direct Loan) you can receive.
 Non-need based loans (unsubsidized Direct Loan, PLUS loan) may be used to replace the Expected Family Contribution (EFC).
 After your need has been calculated, your awards are determined and may include a combination of scholarships, grants, tuition waivers, work study, and/or loans.

 Every family situation is unique.
 Even though the federal processor uses standard formulas, we may consider special circumstances (death in the family, medical, unemployment, casualty losses, child care, etc.) when we evaluate your eligibility.
 Please contact us if you encounter special circumstances.